wkorando/go-serverless-with-java/STEP10.md

    (parameters: dbname, doc)
 ```

 The action has two parameters, `dbname` and `doc`.
-The former will be the string value of the database we just created, the second will need to be in the form of a JSON message.
-We will need to make a few changes to the `golden-ratio` package so that we can start persisting data to `fibonaccidb`.
+The former will be the string value of the database that will be created later in this section.
+The second parameter will need to be in the form of a JSON message.
+We will need to make a few changes to the `golden-ratio` package so that we can start persisting data to the database.

 **Tip:** We will be making several updates to `manifest.yml`.
 To see an expanded view of what the file should look like and where all the elements go, look at the end of this section.